Skip Navigation Documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,download Adobe® Acrobat Reader.

 How will Agricultural Markets be affected?

 From empty bread-shelves to milk-dumping, our food distribution system has already run the gamut of responses to COVID-19.
 Early days of shortages caused by hoarding have given way to long-term supply chain issues as people eat more meals at home and less at restaurants and schools.
-According to restaurant industry magazine QSR, 67% of all meals were eaten away from home before COVID.
-Today that number is more like 45%.

 Farmers are just the first leg of a long process of food distribution, but disruptions further down the line have already trickled up in many niches, including dairy, eggs, potatoes, and beef–all heavily reliant on markets outside the grocery store.
 However, with students expected to make at least a partial return to school in the fall, and more people venturing out to eat again, demand is expected to return to near pre-COVID levels as long as a large second-wave doesn’t require another sustained lock down.